Iotic-Labs/katacoda-scenarios/iotic-spacectl/iotic-spacectl-intro/step3.md

 `cat twin_ids | awk '{system("echo -n \"" $1 "\toccupancy\t\";cat feed.json")}' > create_feed_data`{{execute}}

-If you'd rather, you can just use an editor, or your favourite scripting language for the above step.
+You can just use an editor if you'd prefer, or your favourite scripting language for the above step.

-Now lets create the feed.
+Now lets create the feed:

 `cat create_feed_data | ./iotic-spacectl createfeeds`{{execute}}

 ## Check the feed is really there

-We can check the feed is there by doing a describetwin.
+We can check the feed is there by doing a `describetwin`:

 `cat twin_ids | ./iotic-spacectl describetwins`{{execute}}

-To get full details about the feed, we can then do a describefeed, including the name of the feed.
+To get full details about the feed, we can then do a `describefeed`, including the name of the feed:

 `cat twin_ids | awk '{print $1 "\toccupancy"}' | ./iotic-spacectl describefeeds`{{execute}}